rahmani3/Resume/README.md

 If you do not think Atom is an editor you are comfortable working with, there is also [Visual Studio Code](https://code.visualstudio.com/download) that you can try out.

-Other than the Makdown tutorial provided above there are plenty of other sites you can choose to learn Markdown from.
+Other than the Markdown tutorial provided above there are plenty of other sites you can choose to learn Markdown from.
 For example, this really helpful [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) on GitHub.

 There are plenty of other resources available on the internet, you just have to [google it!](https://www.google.com)